 PHP 8 Performance tips – php.ini config tweaks

 php.ini config example.

-First things first, something you probably already have enabled in PHP 7: OPcache [Also read: PHP Benchmarks: OPcache vs. OPcache w/ Performance Tweaks] This may be set in php.ini config file or via its own opcache.ini file (ex. /etc/php/fpm/conf.d/10-opcache.ini).
+First things first, something you probably already have enabled in PHP 7: OPcache [Also read: PHP Benchmarks: OPcache vs. OPcache w/ Performance Tweaks].
+This may be set in the php.ini config file or via the opcache.ini file (ex. /etc/php/fpm/conf.d/10-opcache.ini).